Anthony Akhulia

 Anthony Akhulia is a former Kenyan defender who currently serves as the head coach at Kenyan Premier League side Bidco United F.C.

 Career

 Akhulia started out as a player at Bidco United F.C. in 2007 while working at Bidco Africa as a casual labourer.

-He later graduated to a kit manager, then team manager, assistant coach, and interim coach before finally taking the reigns of head coach upon exit of Robert Matano in 2017.
+He later graduated to a kit manager, then team manager, assistant coach, and interim coach before finally taking the reins of head coach upon exit of Robert Matano in 2017.
 He led the team to the Kenyan topflight in the year 2020.

 Certification

 Akhulia is KNVB trained and holds CAF 'D', CAF 'C', and CAF 'B' coaching licences.